Monty’s Caribbean Kitchen is a story of success, and it’s down to hard work but mostly it’s the damn delicious jerk chicken.

 We went to Green Man Festival, which is held annually in July in Pilton.
 Big processions, lots of music, cider, Pimms and tombolas are everywhere, and of course lots of food.
 Monty’s truck was there, as well as some huge oil drums which were barbecuing the jerk chicken baps.
 As I’d recently had a knife and fork jobby just the other week, I thought a jerk chicken bap with coconut and lime coleslaw and a nice helping of sweet pepper sauce would be ideal.

 The chicken bap was so good – words can hardly describe it, and I certainly lost the ability to string proper sentences together whilst I was enjoying it.
 The chicken thigh (no bones) was juicy and had a wonderful level of spice, and everything that went with it was a great complement.
 The bap, courtesy of East and West Bakery in Barnstaple, was soft but sturdy, coleslaw had a healthy hint of coconut and lime.
 And of course a good helping of sweet pepper sauce set the whole thing off.

 Not the best

-Now this is nostalgia talking, but when Monty’s was a truck the jerk pork was a piece of pork, possibly loin, and I loved it.
-Now it’s pulled pork, and whilst yes it was delicious, it wasn’t quite the trip down memory lane I envisaged.
+Now this is nostalgia talking, but when Monty’s was in Roundswell the jerk pork was a piece of pork, possibly loin, and I loved it.
+Now it’s pulled pork, and whilst yes it was delicious, it wasn’t quite a trip down memory lane.
 Maybe he’ll bring it back one day?
 If not, it was still tasty, but who knows I may get more adventurous and try ackee and saltfish next time!

-The branding is fun and at Green Man Festival I absolutely loved the oil drums that were cooking the chicken for the baps.
+At Green Man Festival I absolutely loved the oil drums that were cooking the chicken for the baps.
 Seriously cool.
 You can see the truck in the background.

 Make sure to get some sweet pepper sauce, it’s really delicious.
 You can also buy jars of it now, ideal present for a very lucky loved one!